gomorpheus/morpheus-docs/library/kibana.rst

 .. image:: /images/provisioning/library/kibana_eshost_option.png

-Add Option Type for Kibana Version
+Add Input for Kibana Version
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For this example we will be offering version selection at provision time through an Option Type.
-While we could add version selection by adding Node Types and/or Layouts for each version, because we will be installing Kibana with a script, we can grab the version though an Option Type and inject the associated url into the script using an Option type variable.
+For this example we will be offering version selection at provision time through an Input.
+While we could add version selection by adding Node Types and/or Layouts for each version, because we will be installing Kibana with a script, we can grab the version though an Input and inject the associated url into the script using an Input variable.

 NAME
   kibana version